MystenLabs/sui/docker/fullnode/README.md

 docker stats
 ```

 This command shows a live data stream of the Docker container resource usage, such as CPU and memory.
-To view data for all contains, use the following command:
+To view data for all containers, use the following command:
 ```shell
 docker stats -a
 ```